def-codes/the-better-thing/src/polymorphic-hdom/README.md

 not needed for an immediate implementation.

 Another follow-on task from there is to accumulate a graph as you traverse.
+This of course will be a good case for named graphs, since you don't want to claim the things you're traversing to be truths in your own context.

-This of course will be you can also have a nav process read ahead, to show what paths you might go from wherever you are.
+You can also have a nav process read ahead, to show what paths you might go from wherever you are.

 Going to a term as it is used in your model, to the home vocabulary of that term, should feel like a big change.
 In effect, the owner of that domain could